 out of a possible 100 points

-There are no statewide nondiscrimination laws protecting sexual orientation or gender identity, though local nondiscrimination protections cover 60% of the state’s population.
+Since early 2021, the state has had LGBTQ+ nondiscrimination protections covering employment, housing, and public accommodations.
 The state allows transgender people to change gender markers on birth certificates and driver’s licenses, but both amendments require signed doctors’ letters as well as affidavits (birth certificate) and court orders (driver’s license).

-Florida has a long history of anti-LGBT+ hostilities, from the Johns Committee, a legislative committee that targeted gay and civil rights activists on campuses in the 1950s, to Anita Bryant’s crusades against legal protections for LGBT+ people.
+Florida has a long history of anti-LGBTQ+ hostilities, from the Johns Committee, a legislative committee that targeted gay and civil rights activists on campuses in the 1950s, to Anita Bryant’s crusades against legal protections for LGBTQ+ people.
 That hostility is more muted today, but Republican leaders in the state have refused for years to allow a hearing on a nondiscrimination bill.
-In recent years, bipartisan support has grown and there are now three openly LGBT+ state legislators.
+In recent years, bipartisan support has grown and there are now three openly LGBTQ+ state legislators.
 A statewide “religious freedom” law prohibits the government from burdening someone’s religious practice.

 Transgender healthcare is not covered by Medicaid, and the state has no insurance nondiscrimination protections in place for neither gender identity nor sexual orientation.
 The state does not ban private insurance companies for excluding transgender healthcare coverage.
 State hate crime protections are inclusive of sexual orientation, but not gender identity.
 Failing to disclose HIV+ status prior to sexual intercourse is classified as a felony.

 18% of transgender employees in Florida reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as having someone at work share private information about their gender.
-27% of LGBT+ individuals in Florida reported food insecurity, almost double that of non-LGBT+ individuals.
-27% of LGBT+ individuals in Florida report making less than $24,000 per year.
-LGBT+ unemployment (11%) is almost double that of non-LGBT+ unemployment (6%).
+27% of LGBTQ+ individuals in Florida reported food insecurity, almost double that of non-LGBTQ+ individuals.
+27% of LGBTQ+ individuals in Florida report making less than $24,000 per year.
+LGBTQ+ unemployment (11%) is almost double that of non-LGBTQ+ unemployment (6%).

 Download this report to learn how and why Out Leadership created the LGBTQ+ Business Climate Index for the 50 U.S. States, with important details about our methodology, including our data standards and practices.
 NOTE: *HIV criminalization laws are discriminatory and ineffective.
 These laws fail to account for advances made in treating and controlling HIV, may deter people from getting tested and seeking treatment, and can exacerbate the stigma targeting people living with HIV and LGBTQ+ people.Our Methodology